truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ### 23.10-RC.1 Ongoing Issues

+Notes:

+* VMs created in previous SCALE versions with a legacy BIOS enabled can lose the **Display** button in 23.10-RC.1.
+  When encountered, reconfigure the VM to use a UEFI BIOS to re-enable the **Display** button ([NAS-124296](https://ixsystems.atlassian.net/browse/NAS-124296)).

 <a href="https://ixsystems.atlassian.net/issues/?filter=10380" target="_blank">Click here to see the latest information</a> about issues discovered in 23.10-RC.1 that are being resolved in a future TrueNAS SCALE release.

 ## 23.10-BETA.1 Changelog